beepscore/pandas_decimal/README.md

 # Pandas with Python Decimal for accurate currency arithmetic
-This repo shows examples of float and decimal in Python and Pandas.
+Examples using decimal in Python and Pandas to maintain more accuracy than float.

 ## Background - float type limitations
 For numbers with a decimal separator, by default Python uses float and Pandas uses numpy float64.